 For the garnish:

 Per serving: 1 Tablespoon of Pine seeds & flat leaves parsley.
 Place the pine seeds on a pan at medium heat and move continuously to roast until golden!
 No need to add oil as the seeds will release their natural oils once they heat.
 As soon as they are ready transfer them to another dish so that they stop cooking!
-Chop finely the parsley, alternatively you can sprinkle on Za’atar.
+Chop finely the parsley.
 Place the Humus is a deep serving dish, sprinkles the roasted pine seeds on top, add the reserved chickpeas, then add the chopped parsley and drizzle with some olive oil.
 Sprinkle some paprikas for finish.

 In the simplest things there can be grand feasts, and once again this perfect lunch of rye Laffa and Hummus is no exception!